julik/talks/README.md

   Why you might want to build your next service using in-memory, volatile SQLite databases and small Ruby modules
 * Amsterdam.rb 2018 - It's a TIFF
   Creating and deploying a large scale file format detector
+* Amsterdam.rb 2019 - Sharp tools
+  How changing other people's code is absolutely fine